-Clash over LGBTQ+ decor at Starbucks leads to planned strikes at more than 150 stores in days ahead
+Clash over LBGTQ+ decor at Starbucks leads to planned strikes at more than 150 stores in days ahead

-Workers at more than 150 Starbucks locations across the country are planning to go on strike as the coffee chain and a union representing baristas clash over displays supporting LGBTQ+ causes in stores during Pride month.
+Workers at more than 150 Starbucks locations across the country are planning to go on strike as the coffee chain and a union representing baristas clash over displays supporting LBGTQ+ causes in stores during Pride month.

 Starbucks Workers United said in a tweet Friday that 3,500 workers will be on strike over the next week.